← Back to Blog

 • YouMail: Full cloud voicemail + blocking stack.
 Call metadata shared with carrier partners for anti-robocall purposes.

-See our complete guide to choosing a private call blocker for the full list of questions to ask before installing anything.
+See the complete guide to choosing a private call blocker for the full list of questions to ask before installing anything.

-Effectiveness: 5/5 — Silent blocking before the phone rings, with zero data collection
+Effectiveness: 5/5 — Silent blocking before the phone rings

 Apps that use Android's CallScreeningService API to intercept calls on-device — before they trigger the ringer — represent the most effective and most private approach available for Android.